reup-distribution/espalier/README.md

 ### Changes

+- 0.1.1
+  - Fixes an issue where a placeholder using an `&` selector would only be applied to the last in a series of string selectors.
-- 0.1.1 - Fixed an issue where saving certain files while running `lein garden auto` corrupted subsequent compilations.
+  - Fixed an issue where saving certain files while running `lein garden auto` corrupted subsequent compilations.

 ### License